Skip to main content

 The axes that describe an observation make a backlog quick to work through:

-• Filter Kind to Findings to see concrete problems before architectural suggestions.
+• Open the Findings page to see concrete problems before architectural suggestions.

 • Filter Priority to P1 and above to answer "what should I work on now," then drop to P2/P3.